 Part II: Qualitative Research 7.
 Introduction to Qualitative Research 8.
 Qualitative Approaches to Research

 Part III: Quantitative Research 9.
 Introduction to Quantitative Research 10.
 Experimental and Quasiexperimental Designs 11.
 Non-experimental Designs

 Part IV: Processes Related to Research 12.
 Sampling 13.
 Data Collection Methods 14.
 Rigour in Research 15.
 Qualitative Data Analysis 16.
 Quantitative Data Analysis 17.
 Presenting the Findings

 Part V: Critiquing Research 18.
 Critiquing Qualitative Research 19.
 Critiquing Quantitative Research

 Part IV: Application of Research: Evidence-Informed Practice 20.
 Developing an Evidence-Informed Practice

-Geri LoBiondo-Wood, PhD, RN, FAAN, Professor, Director of PhD Nursing Program, University of Texas Health Sciences Center, School of Nursing, Nursing Systems and Technology, Houston, Texas, Judith Haber, PhD, RN, FAAN, The Ursula Springer Leadership Professor in Nursing, Rory Meyers College of Nursing, New York University, New York, New York, Carey Berry, Jennifer Yost, Cherylyn Cameron, RN, PhD, Dean, School of Health, Justice, and Human Services, Bow Valley College, Alberta and Mina Singh, RN, PhD, Assistant Professor, School of Nursing, York University, Toronto, Ontario, Canada
+Mina D. Singh, RN, RP, BSc, BScN MEd, PhD, I-FCNEI, Associate Director, Research, Faculty of Health - Nursing; Professor, School of Nursing, York University, Toronto, Ontario, Canada, Geri LoBiondo-Wood, PhD, RN, FAAN, Professor, Director of PhD Nursing Program, University of Texas Health Sciences Center, School of Nursing, Nursing Systems and Technology, Houston, Texas, Judith Haber, PhD, RN, FAAN, The Ursula Springer Leadership Professor in Nursing, Rory Meyers College of Nursing, New York University, New York, New York, Carey Berry, Jennifer Yost and Cherylyn Cameron, RN, PhD, Professor and Founding Dean, School of Community Studies and Creative Technologies, Bow Valley College, Calgary, Alberta